wp-plugins/little-hippo/Readme.txt

 Little Hippo is a Multifunction plugin for agencies and site owners that speeds up the process of onsite optimisation.
 By bringing the page Meta, image Meta into a single area you can fly through the mark-up process.

+We are still in Beta and adding new functions towards a 1.0.0 release soon.

 We have included a quick look dashboard that allows you to see at a glance issues with your onsite issues, without having to run a scan at all, it gives you an instant idea on how much